 - 1. The CSAC treasurer should be able to work from home in the preparation of CSAC CSPC financial records.
 At some point, interim reports will be prepared and bank statements and accounts will be reconciled.
 At this point the historical records and analysis that supports this work must be filed and stored at the school for future reference and audit.
 The Principal, in consultation with the CSAC CSPC executive, should have the final say as to what the reasonable time periods should be.
-As a guideline, the maximum period for an un-reconciled account must not exceed 3 months. - 2.
-All CSAC-CSPC financial documents including blank cheques and bank books must be stored at the school when it closes for the summer, usually mid-July.
+As a guideline, the maximum period for an un-reconciled account must not exceed three (3) months. - 2.
+All CSAC CSPC financial documents including blank cheques and bank books must be stored at the school when it closes for the summer, usually mid-July.
 There should be no petty cash.
 All petty cash and cash receipts should be deposited in the bank account and there should be no purchase activity from the account until the school opens in the fall. - 3.
-The Board's external auditors and the Finance Department will select 15-20 locations each year to audit their school banking, CSAC CSPC and nutrition accounts.
-If your school is selected, all relevant financial documentation must be brought to the school on the agreed upon date for the visit. - 4.
-If for any reason the historical records need to be removed from the premises then the principal should be aware of this fact and should have a timetable for their return.
-This may be done using a sign out system or any other method the principal feels is appropriate to remain accountable.
+The Board's external auditors and the Finance Department will select 15 20 locations each year to audit their school banking, CSAC CSPC and nutrition accounts.
+If your school is selected, all relevant financial documentation must be brought to the school on the agreed upon date for the visit.